Xlendi: Chapels

 All four chapels were profaned between the 1650s and 1680s.

 The current church, dedicated to Our Lady of Mount Carmel, was consecrated in 1974, although parts of the building date back to 1868.
 Each year, on the first Sunday of September, a feast in honour of the patron saint is celebrated.
-Afternoon festivities include water games held in the bay and the traditional 'gostra', a greasy pole competition in which participants attempt to reach a flag.
+Afternoon festivities include water games held in the bay and the traditional 'gostra', a greasy-pole competition in which participants attempt to reach a flag.
 In the evening, a procession with the statue of Our Lady of Mount Carmel takes place around the village.

-A statue of Saint Andrew (Sant Indrija), patron saint of fishermen, was erected and inaugurated in 1882 in the part of Xlendi Bay where boats are kept on land during the winter months.
+A statue of Saint Andrew (Sant Indrija), patron saint of fishermen, was erected and inaugurated in 1882 in the section of Xlendi Bay used for storing boats during the winter months.
 Each year, on 30 November, the statue is decorated with lights and flowers.

-Underground Emergency Mill
+Underground emergency mill

-In 1955, an underground emergency mill was excavated into the cliffs behind the Mount Carmel Church.
+In 1955, an underground emergency mill was excavated into the cliffs behind the Mount Carmel church.
 The project involved constructing an entrance tunnel approximately 30 m long, 2.5 m high, and 3 m wide, leading to a large chamber divided into three levels for storage, grinding, and milling operations.
-At the rear of the complex is a silo with a storage capacity of about 1,000 tonnes of wheat, connected to the milling machinery via mechanical augers.
-Power was supplied by an 80 hp diesel engine and alternator, and the silo could also be accessed from above.
+At the rear of the complex was a silo with a storage capacity of about 1,000 tonnes of wheat, connected to the milling machinery by mechanical augers.
+Power was supplied by an 80 hp diesel engine and alternator.
+The silo could also be accessed from the upper ground level.

 The mill was built during the Cold War period, when the threat of nuclear conflict prompted the construction of such facilities.
 Although designed to be nuclear-resistant, the mill was never used after its completion.